MaskSearch: Querying Image Masks at Scale

 \subsection{Aggregation}

 \system supports queries that contain scalar aggregates on \texttt{CP} functions or on the \texttt{CP} function over mask aggregations, as described in \cref{sec:background}.
 For filter predicates on scalar aggregates, e.g., $\texttt{SUM}(\texttt{CP}(mask, roi, (lv, uv))) > T$ group by $image\_id$, \system uses the same approach as in \cref{sec:generic-predicates} to efficiently filter out groups of masks associated with the same $image\_id$ that are guaranteed to fail the predicate or guaranteed to satisfy it, since common scalar aggregate functions (\texttt{SUM}, \texttt{AVG}, and etc.) are monotonic with respect to the \texttt{CP} function.
-For filter predicates on mask aggregations, e.g., $\texttt{CP}(\texttt{MASK\_AGG}(mask), roi, (lv, uv)) > T$, \system treats the aggregated masks as new masks and uses the same approach described in \cref{sec:filter-verification} to process the query.
-The index for the aggregated masks is either built ahead of time or incrementally built (\cref{sec:incremental-indexing}), which is a limitation of the current prototype.
+For filter predicates on mask aggregations, e.g., $\texttt{CP}(\texttt{MASK\_AGG}(mask), roi, (lv, uv)) > T$, \system treats the aggregated masks as new masks and uses the same approach described in \cref{sec:filter-verification} to process the query. \revision{ The index for the aggregated masks is either built ahead of time or incrementally built (\cref{sec:incremental-indexing}), which is a limitation of the current prototype.
 However, when the mask aggregation is monotonic, e.g., weighted sum, \system can be easily extended to support efficient filtering of the aggregated masks using indexes built for the individual masks. }